What Is My VantageScore?

 What makes the VantageScore different?

 - You may be able to build credit more quickly.
 The VantageScore model can give you a score if you have an account open for as little as one month with recent activity.
-On the other hand, you need you to have an account open for at least six months to pull a FICO Score.
+On the other hand, you need an account that’s at least six months old to pull a FICO Score.

 - Collections accounts may have less of an effect if paid off.
 Recent versions of the VantageScore ignore collection accounts with a zero balance.
 This is one area in which FICO is playing catch-up to VantageScore.
 Although many lenders still rely on older versions of FICO Scores, FICO Score 9 disregards paid collection accounts.